JJ/granada-off/text/freemasonry.md

 Nowadays,
 she lives on as the [name of one of the active lodges in Granada](http://www.masoneriaengranada.es/), which is, as most of them nowadays, open to all kinds of people.
-Two more lodges are active now:
+Two more lodges seem to be active now:
 [Conocimiento](http://www.logiaconocimiento158.com/regularidad.htm)
 and [Giner de los Ríos](http://www.logiaginerdelosrios.es/).